 God serve Christ in His presence, and since Christ dwells in heaven, so we

-Just as we are with Him spiritually, so one day God will raise us bodily
+Just as we are spiritually with Him now, so one day God will raise us bodily

-and seat us in His heavenly kingdom and we will worship Him there in the most literal sense.
+and place us in His heavenly kingdom, and we will physically worship Him in

-Holy Spirit is the very essence of heaven, it hardly matters that we are in
+Holy Spirit is the very essence of heaven, it hardly matters that our bodies

-this world, still dressed in sinful flesh, full of weakness, toil and
+are dressed in sinful flesh, full of weaknesses, toil and

-from a greater understanding of Him, and so the calling of every Christian is
+from a greater understanding of Him, and so God's call to every Christian is

 to push away the veil to see better into the spiritual realm, and we do that

 by dying to self.
-He is in us and we are in Him, interwoven into each other;
+He is in us and we are in Him;

-this concept describes the spiritual ascension.
+this describes spiritual ascension.
 Although we may not have literally

 are in His presence.
 The Spirit of wisdom and of revelation in the knowledge